wen-gray/timeless-entropic-framework/README.md

 ## Overview

-This repository contains a complete reformulation of fundamental physics in which temporal structure emerges from geometric correlations across an entropy-field foliation of spacetime.
+This repository contains a alternate reformulation of fundamental physics in which temporal structure emerges from geometric correlations across an entropy-field foliation of spacetime.
 The framework demonstrates that:

 - **Time is not fundamental** but emerges from correlations across entropic layers
 - **General relativity and quantum mechanics** emerge from a single timeless constraint